JJChevis2/RKSwipeBetweenViewControllers/README.md

 [Support](http://cwrichardkim.com)

 ## Pod
 You should not use the pod in most cases, as they don't allow for customizability.
-I would recommend dragging the .h and .m files manually into your project
+I would recommend dragging the .h and .m files manually into your '

-	pod 'RKSwipeBetweenViewControllers'

 ## Updates, Questions, and Requests